victoriagfield/good_README_generator/README.md

    <hr>

    ## Installation:
-   Resources on the internet and following along to class activities
+   The code for this application was written using resources on the internet and following along to class activities. www.stackoverflow.com, www.w3schools.com, https://nodejs.org/api/fs.html

    <hr>